 A cat’s personality has much more to do with how it is socialized than if it is neutered or not, so don’t worry about the operation changing your cat for the worse.

-Best age to neuter a Maine Coon: conclusion
+The safest age to neuter a Maine Coon

 If you’re offered an unneutered Maine Coon, alarm bells should ring and you should walk away if at all in doubt.
-After all, you want a healthy Maine Coon kitten with the best chance of living a long, happy life with you.
+After all, you want a healthy Maine Coon kitten with the best chance of living a long, happy life.

 See more information about early neutering of cats at alleycat.org